Prerequisites

 request to the URL for a collection resource as a means to add new data items.

-So our contact manager might accept POST /v1/contacts
+So our contact manager might accept POST /v1/contacts, returning a

 More specific matching